Navy NCP: Nurse Candidate Program (2025)

 Nursing Licensure

-Nurse Corps Officers are required to obtain and maintain an unrestricted license to practice as a professional registered nurse from a state, territory, or the District of Columbia based on their performance on the National Council Licensure Examination (NCLEX).
+Nurse Corps Officers must obtain and maintain an unrestricted license to practice as a professional registered nurse from a state, territory, or the District of Columbia, based on passing the National Council Licensure Examination (NCLEX).
+Appointment as a Nurse Corps officer will not occur until after passing the NCLEX and obtaining licensure.

 Appointment as an NC officer is not permitted before passing the NCLEX.